cran-task-views/Distributions/Distributions.md

     `r pkg("RMKdiscrete")` and `r pkg("trawl")`.
     `r pkg("MNB")` provides a generator and
     diagnostic tool for multivariate negative binomial distribution.
+    `r pkg("bzinb")` provides a random generator for the bivariate negative binomial (classic and zero-inflated) distribution.
 -   *Multivariate Poisson distribution:*
     `r pkg("compositions")` provides a random generator.
+    `r pkg("bzinb")` provides a random generator for the bivariate Poisson (classic and zero-inflated) distribution.
 -   *Multivariate Poisson-lognormal:* the bivariate Poisson-lognormal distribution is provided in
     `r pkg("poilog")`.